rust-lang/rust/rfc.md

 example, even the lexer makes use of the `FileMap` which is essentially a global state of the compiler which represents all know files.
-As a data point, it turned out to be easier to move `rustfmt` inside of main `rustc` repository than to move libsyntax outside!
+As a data point, it turned out to be easier to move `rustfmt` into the main `rustc` repository than to move libsyntax outside!

 ## IDE support

 There is one big difference in how IDEs and compilers typically treat source code.

 In the compiler, it is convenient to transform the source code into Abstract Syntax Tree form, which is independent of the